-- Genetically, you may be more susceptible to hangovers: Yes, there is such a thing as a “hangover gene!”
+- Genetically, one may be more susceptible to hangovers: Yes, there is such a thing as a “hangover gene!”
 According to a Fox News report, the presence of this gene increases tolerance to alcohol, which means that the person has to drink more to show the effects of alcohol.
-So, the “hangover gene” does not literally cause hangovers, but the presence of this gene can make you less susceptible to hangovers.
+So, the “hangover gene” does not literally cause hangovers, but the presence of this gene can make one less susceptible to hangovers.

-How To Cure Or Manage A Hangover
+How To Cure Or Manage A Hangover?

 How to get over a hangover?
 The best way to manage a hangover is to sleep it off.

 - Take an over-the-counter pain medicine.
-There is no such thing as a hangover headache cure that works for everyone, but an over-the-counter pain medicine will help you manage headaches and muscle pain.
+There is no such thing as a hangover headache cure that works for everyone, but an over-the-counter pain medicine will help to manage headaches and muscle pain.
 What NOT to take for a hangover headache, however, includes aspirin because that irritates the lining of the stomach and magnifies symptoms like nausea and vomiting.
 Also avoid acetaminophen (Tylenol), because that can cause damage to the liver.
 A paracetamol-based remedy works best.

-How To Prevent Hangovers
+How To Prevent Hangovers?